 good pinch of salt

 Once you get everything into a heavy bottomed dutch oven, (I used a 7qt) cover with the filtered water and bring to a boil.
 Cover and reduce the heat and simmer for at least 6 hours, uncovering for the last hour.
 You can let it go longer if you want.
 For like a day or two if you really want to.

 When it's done, strain from one pot into another with a mesh strainer.
 Discard the bits, or eat some of them as Scott did, and once it's a little cooled, transfer the stock to containers.

 |The next day, the layer of fat will be easy to remove.|

 The next day, there will be a layer of fat on top of the stock.
-Just remove and discard.
-My stock was still a little clumpish looking, but once it was warmed up, it was perfectly smooth and velvety.
+That's totally ok, it's super good for you.
+Once it warms it will be perfectly smooth and velvety.
 I warmed some up in a small coffee cup to sip one day, and on another I warmed it on the stove and added some of the leftover chicken and a couple tablespoons of tiny tiny circle corn pastas to make a soup.
 I plan to have a little each day, but it could easily be frozen for your next pot of soup.
 I couldn't help but think just how rich a smooth butternut squash soup would be with this as the base... and that could happen because after this weekend, I no longer fear roasting whole chickens or making stock- in fact, I have NO idea why I was ever intimidated because both really require so little from the cook.